Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSRFR.md

 + Next step is to create a contrast file that specifies the contrast weights for each regressor in our model.
 + The “Class” variables that we specified in the FSGD file are group regressors.

 It is noteworthy that, whenever we do any kind of group analysis - comparing groups, region of interest analysis, and so on - each subject’s data must have the same dimensions and voxel resolution.
-Forgetting to resample usually leads to errors during this step.
-(All of this applies to fMRI analysis as well.)
+Forgetting to resample usually leads to errors during this step (this applies to fMRI analysis as well).

 Now that all of the subjects are concatenated into a single dataset, we can fit a general linear model with FreeSurfer’s mri_glmfit command.